James White (running back): 2014 season

 White was selected by the New England Patriots in the fourth round (130th overall) of the 2014 NFL draft.
 He was active for only three games for the Patriots.

-In Week 4, against the Kansas City Chiefs, he made his NFL debut.
-In the 41–14 loss, he had three carries for 21 yards and three receptions for 15 yards.
-He was inactive for the team's 28–24 win over the Seattle Seahawks in Super Bowl XLIX.
+During Week 4 against the Kansas City Chiefs, White made his NFL debut and finished the 41–14 loss with three carries for 21 yards and three receptions for 15 yards.
+White was inactive for the team's 28–24 victory over the Seattle Seahawks in Super Bowl XLIX.

 2015 season

-White emerged onto the national scene during Week 11 with a two-touchdown performance (one rushing, one receiving) in a 20–13 victory over the Buffalo Bills on Monday Night Football after starting running back Dion Lewis was out for the season with a torn ACL.
-He finished the game with 14 rushing yards and 32 receiving yards.
+White emerged onto the national scene during Week 11 with a two-touchdown performance (one rushing, one receiving) against the Buffalo Bills on Monday Night Football after starting running back Dion Lewis was out for the season with a torn ACL.
+White finished the 20–13 victory with 14 rushing yards and 32 receiving yards.
 The win pushed the Patriots' record to 10–0 for the season.
-In Week 13, White caught a career-high 10 passes for 115 yards and a touchdown in the Patriots' 35–28 loss to the Philadelphia Eagles.
-Overall, White finished the 2015 season with 40 receptions for 410 receiving yards and four touchdowns to go along with 22 carries for 56 rushing yards and two rushing touchdowns.
+Two weeks later against the Philadelphia Eagles, White caught a career-high 10 passes for 115 yards and a touchdown in the 35–28 loss.

+White finished his second professional season with 40 receptions for 410 yards and four touchdowns to go along with 22 carries for 56 yards and two touchdowns in 14 games and one start.

 2016 season

 White had a breakout season as the Patriots primary passing back with Lewis starting the season on the physically unable to perform list.

-In Week 5, which was Brady's return from suspension from Deflategate, White caught four passes for 63 yards in a 33–13 victory over the Cleveland Browns.
-In a 35–17 Week 6 victory against the Cincinnati Bengals, White caught two touchdown passes from Tom Brady, a 15-yard and a six-yard while recording a team-high eight receptions for 47 yards and rushing seven times for 19 yards.
-In the Week 7 game against the Pittsburgh Steelers White caught his third touchdown pass of the season.
-In Week 11, against the San Francisco 49ers, White caught six passes for 63 yards and recorded his fourth touchdown of the season.
-During Week 14 game against the Baltimore Ravens, White caught three passes for 81 yards, including a 61-yard catch and run from Tom Brady.
-During Week 16 against the New York Jets, White caught three passes for 32 yards and a touchdown, making it his fifth receiving touchdown of the season.
+During Week 5, which was Tom Brady's return from suspension from Deflategate, White had four receptions for 63 yards in a 33–13 road victory over the Cleveland Browns.
+In the next game against the Cincinnati Bengals, he caught two touchdowns, a 15-yarder and a six-yarder, while recording a team-high eight receptions for 47 yards and rushing seven times for 19 yards during the 35–17 victory.
+The following week against the Pittsburgh Steelers, White caught his third touchdown of the season.

+During a Week 11 30–17 victory over the San Francisco 49ers, White caught six passes for 63 yards and recorded his fourth touchdown of the season.
+Three weeks later against the Baltimore Ravens on Monday Night Football, White caught three passes for 81 yards, including a 61-yard catch and run in the 30–23 victory.
+During a Week 16 41–3 victory over the New York Jets, White caught three passes for 32 yards and a touchdown, making it his fifth receiving touchdown of the season.
 With his Week 16 performance, White became one of four running backs to have 500 or more receiving yards in the 2016 season.

-Overall, he finished the 2016 season with 60 receptions for 551 receiving yards and five receiving touchdowns to go along with 39 carries for 166 rushing yards.
+White finished the 2016 season with 60 receptions for 551 yards and five touchdowns to go along with 39 carries for 166 yards in 16 games and four starts.